Last week the Poulsbo City Council unanimously banned the sale of dogs and cats from puppy mills (and kitten mills).

 The ASPCA defines puppy mills as “a large-scale commercial dog breeding facility where profit is given priority over the well-being of the dogs.”

 Puppy mill owners keep breeding dogs in crowded, unsanitary wire cages stacked on top of each other in a basement or barn.
 The cages often don’t have floors so the dogs often sustain painful injuries to their feet and legs.
 Owners force the dogs to breed as often as possible.
 The puppies get no socialization and often have congenital or hereditary health problems.

 The groups Kitsap Animal Advocates and Their Voice proposed the bans and worked with mayors and city councils to support them.
 Advocates created them initially to educate consumers about the sale of dogs from puppy mills at Farmland Pets in Silverdale.

 None of the 3 cities that passed bans have any pet stores that sell puppies and kittens; however, enacting the ban sends a strong message that elected officials don’t want their communities to support puppy mills.

-“Even though there are no pet stores in Poulsbo that support the puppy mill industry that doesn’t mean they won’t come in someday, said Their Voice founder Kimmy Siebends.
+“Even though there are no pet stores in Poulsbo that support puppy mills that doesn’t mean they won’t come back someday,” said Their Voice founder Kimmy Siebends.
 “Now Poulsbo, like Bainbridge Island and Bremerton, is protected.”

 The groups plans to continue working with local officials to pass bans in other cities in Kitsap County.